Apoc101/GhettIBot/README.md

 # GhettiBot
- Bot made in nodejs as a spiritual successor to MazziottiBot, but letting it keep its own functionalities.
+ Bot made in node.js as a spiritual successor to MazziottiBot, but letting it keep its own functionalities.
 Most of the code is commented, and the npm requirements are commented at the top of `bot.js`

  The prefix is `g!`